twiss/webcrypto-modern-algos/README.md

 `SubtleCrypto.decapsulateKey` and `SubtleCrypto.decapsulateBits`.

-Finally, it proposes to add a `SubtleCrypto.supports` function, for improved algorithm support detection.
+Finally, it proposes to add a `SubtleCrypto.supports` function, for improved algorithm support detection and a `SubtleCrypto.getPublicKey` to be able to derive a public key from its corresponding private key.

 See the [draft specification](https://twiss.github.io/webcrypto-modern-algos/).